Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: Background and main results

-(this is in fact compatible with the curvature condition).
-Then there are a priori $C^k$ estimates on $(g, h)$ of all orders, with respect to the background flat metric $\omega_0$, depending only on $f$, the phase $e^{\ii\hth}$, and the coupling constant $\alpha$.
-Moreover the metric $g$ is uniformly positive, depending on $\sup |f|$, $\alpha$ and $e^{\ii \hth}$. \end{prop} Proposition \ref{aprioriPropSurfaces} is proved is Section \ref{surfaceSec}.
+Proposition \ref{aprioriPropSurfaces} is proved is Section \ref{surfaceSec}.
 Similarly to the work of Feng-Sz\'ekelyhidi \cite{fengSz} in the case of the scalar curvature, using the Legendre transform we can apply Proposition \ref{aprioriPropSurfaces} to obtain an existence result for the coupled equations \eqref{coupled_dHYM} on an abelian surface $X$.
 Let $A$ be any $U(1)^2$-invariant function on $X$, satisfying the necessary cohomological condition

-\begin{thm} Let $X$ be an abelian surface and fix a negative\footnote{Recall that the first equation in \eqref{coupled_dHYM} is usually thought of as the dHYM equation for the inverse, positive line bundle $L^{-1}$.
-The same remark applies to the following results.} line bundle $L$.
-There is a constant $c > 0$, depending only on a parameter $\alpha' > 0$ and on $A$, such that if the phase $e^{\ii\hth}$ satisfies the conditions